Veuillez accepter les cookies "marketing" pour voir cette vidéo.

 ENGIE is transforming its infrastructure using a Green IT approach

 We are applying what we are doing for our clients to our own infrastructure.
-For over three years, the ENGIE teams have been working to reduce the environmental footprint of the Group’s data centres in three major ways:
+For over five years, the ENGIE teams have been working to reduce the environmental footprint of the Group’s data centres in three major ways:

 - pooling and consolidating the IT equipment in data centres to reduce the use of primary hosting resources,